qgis/QGIS-UC-Website/content/attending.md

 ## Getting around

-**Walk**: The venue is in the heart of the city, and it is easy to explose the city on foot.
+**Walk**: The venue is in the heart of the city, and it is easy to explore the city on foot.
 Most points-of-interest are within a walking distance of 15 minutes.

 **Bus or tram**: The public transport has a fairly good network and is operated by [Östgötatrafiken](https://www.ostgotatrafiken.se/).